harsh-kaushal/UGV-DTU_ROS_Stack/Scripts/lanes_to_rviz/readme.md

 1. Classify these types of objects
 2. Crop out these Objects
 3. Publish the image to the same topic at which camera publishes, \
-   with ofcourse a higher refreshrate than the camera. \
+   with of course a higher refresh-rate than the camera. \
                       or \
    You can create another topic, in that case change the topic name in the camera_img_server script.